setuptech/challenge/README.md

 ### Any Questions?
-We love to get back soon with answers: techchallenge@setup.technology
+We love to get back soon with answers: setupchallenge@setup.technology